James Woffendale Inches: Early life

 Inches left Fredericton shortly after his formal education was completed.
 Initially he went to Toronto, Canada, but later moved to Detroit, Michigan, where he pursued a variety of business endeavors.
 In 1885 he relocated to St. Clair, Michigan as manager of the mineral water department of the Oakland Hotel, at that time one of the largest resorts in the United States.
 Building on this experience, as well as a similar position in Detroit, he became president and general manager of the Salutaris Mineral Water Company.

 Medical career

 Acting on a lifelong inclination towards medicine, and following in the footsteps of his brother, Charles Inches of New Brunswick and Prince Edward Island, Canada and Scribner, Nebraska, Inches enrolled in Detroit Medical College, graduating in 1896.

 After receiving his medical degree, Inches opened a medical office in St. Clair, where he practiced for many years.
 In 1908, he was named the City Physician for St. Clair, Michigan.
 Finding the life of a general practitioner too sedate, Inches eventually retired from active practice.

 In 1917, Inches accepted a position to represent the American Red Cross touring war-ravaged Europe studying hospital conditions, surgical treatments and sanitary conditions.
-On one such inspection he was just eight minutes ahead of the Axis troops when they broke through the Italian front.
+On one such inspection he was just eight minutes ahead of enemy troops when they broke through the Italian front.